 - Be physically active, but do not exercise late in the day.

-- Avoid caffeine in the afternoon and evening hours.
+- Avoid nicotine and caffeine in the afternoon and evening hours.

 - Minimize the use of computers, smartphones and other electronic devices at least an hour before bedtime – or make sure to use the nighttime setting.